ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `public enum SecondaryControllerActions` - The types of actions the secondary controller will have on the object on a secondary grab attempt
   * `No_Action` - Nothing will happen to the grabbed object if a secondary controller attempts to grab it.
   * `Swap_Controller` - The object will be swapped after another grab attempt to the secondary grabbing controller.
+  * `Custom_Action` - The object will be manipulated by the script provided in the `Secondary Custom Action` parameter.
  * `public int usingState` - The current using state of the object. `0` not being used, `1` being used.
 Default: `0`

 ### Class Events